-Natural gas and LPG are clean burning fuels with far lower CO2 emissions than coal or wood burners, but – along with the rest of New Zealand’s energy sector – we need to do even better.
-That’s why we’ve spent three years investigating the possibilities of zero carbon gas alternatives to natural gas and LPG: primarily hydrogen, biogas and bioLPG.
+Natural gas and LPG are cleaner burning fuels with far lower CO2 emissions than coal but along with the rest of New Zealand’s energy sector – we need to do even better.
+That’s why we’ve spent three years investigating the possibilities of using our pipelines for low carbon gas alternatives to natural gas and LPG: primarily hydrogen, biogas and bioLPG.

 How we're changing gas

 With the support of the government’s Provincial Growth Fund, we’re already looking at how we can use our existing gas pipelines to carry renewable gas to Kiwi homes and businesses, including leading part of a Hydrogen Pipeline Trial and being part of a Biogas Industry Study.
 We’re also closely following the results of extensive hydrogen research and development in Australia and Europe – where some gas networks are already successfully blending up to 20% hydrogen.